tapis-project/tutorials/index.md

 and the "Creating Applications and Running Jobs" are two examples.

-If you are entirely new to Tapis and just want to get a general sense for its capabilities, it is probably best to start with the Introduction and work through the tutorial series in the order that they appear in the left nav.
-Thus, move to the "Registering Systems and Managing Data" series after the Introduction, then to "Creating Applications and Running Jobs", series, etc.
+If you are entirely new to Tapis and just want to get a general sense for its capabilities, it is probably best to start with the [Introduction](intro/intro.md) and work through the tutorial series in the order that they appear in the left nav.
+Thus, move to the "Registering Systems and Managing Data" series after the Introduction, then to the "Creating Applications and Running Jobs" series, etc.

 ## Setting Up The Environment
-Details about setting up the environment are provided in the [introduction](intro/intro.md).
+Details about setting up the environment are provided in the [Introduction](intro/intro.md).

 If you are rearing to get started, you can use the Docker image we have provided for all tutorials; it includes all necessary software pre-installed.